Logibro/WhatsAppApidLogi/README.md

-This api dont work any more, please stay tune on our instagram to get mre info about the next project
+This api dont work any more, please stay tuned on our instagram to get mre info about the next project